bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-07-ml-capacity-roadmap.md

 Thanks for your time,

-Originally posted to the bitcoin-dev mailing list at [https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-December/011865.html](), by Gregory Maxwell on 2015-12-07.
+_Originally posted to the bitcoin-dev mailing list at <https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-December/011865.html>, by Gregory Maxwell on 2015-12-07_